poojabhat1690/3-GAmES/README.md

 		a.
 A folder named 'quantseq', which contains fastq files in formal *.fq, *.fastq or *.gz
 		b.
 A folder namesd 'rnaseq' [optional], which contains mapped RNAseq files, and the corresponding indices.
 The data in this folder is needed for extending the analysis to intergenic regions.
+The pipeline can be run without RNAseq data - in which case, please provide only a 'quantseq' in the input directory.
+In this mode,

 2. create ENSEMBL and refSeq annotation files (descripton provided below)